HeXuShi/HeXuShi.Extensions/README.md

 third state:

-The current region is not found, the query module has an exception, such as the db file is not installed.the current suffix domain name will be maintained.
+The current region is not found, the query module has an exception.the current suffix domain name will be maintained.